Erdal Nuhbasa – Law and Consulting Firm – Legal Services

 Who are the heirs according to the Inheritance Law in Turkey?

-While you are calculating the value of the inheritance it is important to know what to include or exclude.
+When calculating the total value of an inheritance, it is very important to know which assets and debts to include or exclude.
+This can directly affect the final amount each heir receives.

 What is the inheritance tax in Turkey?